Welcome to the 2016 San Diego Regional Competition!

 Grateful patients of Charles Jablecki, MD

-We thank the Poway Unified School District for allowing us to use the campuses of Rancho Bernardo High School and Bernardo Heights Middle School for the Division B competition, and the San Diego Unified School District for allowing us to use the La Jolla High School for the Division B competition and University City High School for the Division C competition.
+We thank both the Poway Unified School District for allowing us to use the campuses of Rancho Bernardo High School, Bernardo Heights Middle School and Del Norte High School for the Division B competition, and the San Diego Unified School District for allowing us to use the University City High School for the Division C competition.

 Fleet Science Center donated 300 free passes